jameelhanouneh/sql-exploratory-data-analysis-project/README.md

 T-SQL

-##🛡️ License
+## 🛡️ License
 This project is licensed under the MIT License.
 You are free to use, modify, and share this project with proper attribution.

-##🌟 About Me
+## 🌟 About Me
 Hi there!
 I'm Jameel Hanouneh.
-I’m a fresh graduated Biomedical Engineering student, sharping my SQL skills and this is my full data warehouse project. and the credits go to Baraa Khatib Salkini, also known as Data With Baraa
+I’m a fresh graduated Biomedical Engineering student, sharping my SQL skills and this is my full data exploratory and analysis project. the credits go to Baraa Khatib Salkini, also known as Data With Baraa